x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 Import-module .\HybridManagement.psm1
 ```

-To execute the these cmdlets with multifactor authentication-enabled admin credentials you need to provide a _userPrincipalName_ parameter.
+To execute these cmdlets with multifactor authentication-enabled admin credentials you need to provide a _userPrincipalName_ parameter.
 If your account is not a multifactor authentication-enabled admin account, you can also use the _Credential_ parameter in lieu of the _userPrincipalName_ parameter, which will result in the usage of basic authentication.

 The following table shows how the usage differs in these two modes: